HanadaLee/openresty/README.md

 notes summarize commits since the previous version tag.

 The release workflow publishes the same tag and release notes to GitLab and GitHub.
-Configure the GitHub Actions secret `GITLAB_PUSH_TOKEN` with either a personal access token that has the `api` scope, or a GitLab project access token that has both the `api` and `write_repository` scopes.
+Configure the GitHub Actions secrets `GITLAB_USERNAME` with the GitLab username and `GITLAB_PASSWORD` with either a personal access token that has the `api` scope, or a GitLab project access token that has both the `api` and `write_repository` scopes.
 The project token must have at least the Developer role, or the Maintainer role when release tags are protected.
 Publishing the canonical GitLab tag first prevents the GitHub mirror from pruning tags created only by GitHub Actions.

 The GitHub workflow can also be started manually.
 An already tagged version is always treated as test-only, preventing an existing release from being